MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/personalize-user-experience.md

 - Use the **Show in header** tool when you want a field to appear in the FastTab's summary section.
 When you select the **Show in header** button on the toolbar, all fields that have been selected as summary fields are shown in a shaded container.
 You can interactively add fields to the FastTab summary and remove fields from the summary by selecting the fields.
 - Use the **Require** tool to designate an element as required for data entry.
 When you select the **Require** button on the toolbar, all elements that have been personalized to make them required are shown in a shaded container.
 You can then make them not required again.
 - Use the **Lock** tool to mark an element as either editable or noneditable.
 When you select the **Lock** button on the toolbar, all elements that are currently noneditable are shown in a shaded container.
 You can then make them editable again.
 Note that some fields are required and can't be made noneditable.
 A padlock symbol appears next to those fields.
 - Use the **Add an app from Power Apps** tool to embed an app that was created by using Microsoft Power Apps into the page.
-For detailed information about how to embed an app from Power Apps into a page, see .
 This option is available only when the [Saved views](saved-views.md) feature is turned off.
-- Use the **Add an app** button to embed an app, either one created from Microsoft [Power Apps](embed-power-apps.md) or a [third-party](embed-website.md], into the page.
+- Use the **Add an app** button to embed an app into the page.
+This can either be an app created from Microsoft [Power Apps](embed-power-apps.md) or a [third-party](embed-website.md] app.
 - Use the **Clear** tool to reset the page to its default state.
-This applies to the current view for pages that support saved views and to all personalizations on the current page for pages that do not support saved views.
-As you can't undo this action, only use this tool if you're sure that you want to reset the view or page.
+This applies to the current view for pages that support saved views and to all personalizations on the current page for pages that don't support saved views.
+You can't undo this action, so only use this tool if you're sure that you want to reset the view or page.
 - Use the **Import** tool to load a personalization from a file that you or someone else previously created.
-The imported personalizations will become a view on the page.
-If the view already exists, you will have the option to skip the import, replace the current view that has the same name, or rename the imported view.
+The imported personalizations then becomes a view on the page.
+If the view already exists, you have the option to skip the import, replace the current view that has the same name, or rename the imported view.
-- Use the **Export** tool to save the current view for the page to a file.
-You can then share your personalizations with other users.
-Those users just have to import the file that contains your personalizations for the page.
+- Use the **Export** tool to save the current view for the page to a file with which you can share your personalizations with other users.
+Users can then import the file that contains your personalizations for the page.
 - Select the **Close** button to close the **Personalization** toolbar and return the page to its previous interactive state.

-When the **Personalization** toolbar is used, you must explicitly save personalizations to a view for them to be persisted.
+When you use the **Personalization** toolbar, you must explicitly save personalizations to a view for them to be persisted.

 In some cases, when you select a tool, a padlock symbol appears next to an element.
 This symbol indicates that you can't modify the element properties that are related to the selected tool, because changes to those properties will prevent the page from working correctly.